What is Breathing Space?

 - Be receiving crisis care

 What debts aren’t covered by Breathing Space?

-Though most unsecured debts can be included in Breathing Space there are some exceptions, these include:
+Though most unsecured debts can be included in Breathing Space there are some exceptions.

 - Debts incurred because of fraud

 - Council tax liabilities that are not due (only arrears can be included)

 - A crisis or budgeting loan from the social fund